 FACING THE REALITY OF A CHANGING CLIMATE WITH KATHARINE HAYHOE

-In November 2017, more than 200 people gathered in Edinburgh to hear climate scientist Katharine Hayhoe, human ecologist Alastair McIntosh and leading mediator John Sturrock QC discuss the importance of finding hope in the climate crisis.
+In November 2017, I organised an event where more than 200 people gathered in Edinburgh to hear US climate scientist Katharine Hayhoe, human ecologist Alastair McIntosh and leading mediator John Sturrock QC discuss the importance of finding hope in the climate crisis.

 Amazingly, this event only came about through a chance encounter I had with two climate scientists, James Rae and Andrea Burke, who I met on a train while working on my climate talk (see below).
 They gave me further references to explore and praised Katharine Hayhoe’s work as a scientist and for bridging the wide, deep gap between science and many Christians in the US.
 During our subsequent Twitter conversation, as we went our separate ways, Katharine responded from Texas… and I offered to set up an event for her to speak in Scotland.
 I contacted John, knowing his skills, who very kindly offered to chair and asked Alastair to join the discussion.